Carolyn Naun, D.V.M., C.H.P.V.

 Phone: Extension 3

 Carolyn has been a practicing veterinarian for over fifteen years.
-Having worked in a wide variety of practice settings across the United States, she has called Hawaii home for the past six years.
-She has taught anesthesia, dentistry and surgical nursing to veterinary technology students, and has spent many hours volunteering at the Hawaiian Humane Society, performing high quality spay/neuter surgeries for shelter animals and free-roaming cats.
+Having worked in a wide variety of practice settings across the United States, she has called Hawaii home since 2010.
+She has taught anesthesia, dentistry and surgical nursing to veterinary technology students, and spent many hours volunteering at the Hawaiian Humane Society, performing high-quality spay/neuter surgeries for shelter animals and free-roaming cats.

-She has always been interested in promoting animal welfare and the human-animal bond.
-She takes great pleasure in helping clients solve problems, in thinking out of the box, and in employing creativity to work with the resources at hand.
-She is passionate about recommending treatments that are supported by solid scientific evidence, and helping pet owners understand the known risks and benefits of a specific therapy.
-She is currently working toward being one of the first veterinarians certified in Animal Hospice and Palliative Care.
+Always interested in animal welfare and the human-animal bond, she takes great pleasure in helping clients solve problems, thinking out of the box, and employing creativity to work with the resources at hand.
+She is passionate about recommending treatments supported by solid scientific evidence and helping pet owners understand the known risks and benefits of a specific therapy.

 Bereavement and Caregiver Support